Dicklesworthstone/swiss_army_llama/README.md

 - **GET `/show_logs/`**:  Shows logs for the last 5 minutes by default.
 Can also provide a parameter like this: `/show_logs/{minutes}` to get the last N minutes of log data.
 - **POST `/get_embedding_vector_for_string/`**: Retrieve Embedding Vector for a Given Text String.
 Retrieves the embedding vector for a given input text string using the specified model.
 - **POST `/get_token_level_embeddings_matrix_and_combined_feature_vector_for_string/`**: Retrieve Token-Level Embeddings and Combined Feature Vector for a Given Input String.
 Retrieve the token-level embeddings and combined feature vector for a given input text using the specified model.
 - **POST `/compute_similarity_between_strings/`**: Compute Similarity Between Two Strings.
-Compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.
+Leverages the `fast_vector_similarity` library to compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.
 - **POST `/search_stored_embeddings_with_query_string_for_semantic_similarity/`**: Get Most Similar Strings from Stored Embeddings in Database.
 Find the most similar strings in the database to the given input "query" text.
 - **POST `/get_all_embedding_vectors_for_document/`**: Get Embeddings for a Document.
 Extract text embeddings for a document.
 This endpoint supports plain text, .doc/.docx (MS Word), PDF files, images (using Tesseract OCR), and many other file types supported by the textract library.
 - **POST `/compute_transcript_with_whisper_from_audio/`**: Transcribe and Embed Audio using Whisper and LLM.
 This endpoint accepts an audio file and optionally computes document embeddings.
 The transcription and embeddings are stored, and a ZIP file containing the embeddings can be downloaded.